 Planning is about changing the places within which we live.
 How we can transform and improve our cities, towns, villages, neighbourhoods and communities.
 It affects our everyday lives and is an extremely exciting discipline to study at university.

 Planning is a broad subject matter and planners perform many different roles relating to the natural, physical, economic, social and cultural environments that we live in.
-Given this, planning offers a wide spectrum of employment opportunities.
+Given this, planning offers a wide spectrum of employment opportunities in both the public and private sectors.
 Studying planning will equip you with the knowledge to understand how cities, towns, villages, communities and neighbourhoods function and operate, and then have the skills to make decisions that shape how they grow and prosper.

 Planning, Environment and Development Degree highlights

-Planning at Queen's is ranked 1st in the UK, 1st for Teaching Quality and 1st for Overall Student Satisfaction (National Student Survey, August 2018).
+Planning at Queen's is ranked 1st among UK planning schools for Satisfaction with Teaching (Guardian University League Tables, 2020) and ranked 2nd in the UK for Overall Student Satisfaction (National Student Survey, 2019).

-- This degree is accredited by two professional bodies: the Royal Town Planning Institute (RTPI) and the Royal Institution of Chartered Surveyors (RICS).
+- This degree is accredited by two professional bodies: the Royal Town Planning Institute (RTPI, partial/spatial accreditation) and the Royal Institution of Chartered Surveyors (RICS).
+For full RTPI accreditation, graduates would need to complete a specialist accreditation qualification (e.g., an accredited MSc programme).

 Introduction The general aims of this degree are to develop the professional skills necessary to work in the broad field of planning practice and development management, while providing an understanding of related economical, ethical, social and political dimensions.
 Graduates will have the skills to enable them to participate in the design and development of the built environment, and a range of other related professions.